Gvaldes93/ng7-server-side-rendering-pwa/README.md

 visit `http://localhost:4000` and wait for ~5 seconds while SWs are installed for the reload permission prompt.

 more on [Angular Service Workers](https://angular.io/guide/service-worker-intro)

+### Server Side Rendering (SSR)
+The server side rendering setup was introduced with angular universal schematic `ng add @nguniversal/express-engine --clientProject [project-name]` [source](https://medium.com/@MarkPieszak/angular-universal-server-side-rendering-deep-dive-dc442a6be7b7)

+ #### See SSR in action
+ Go to your browser and turn javascript off, now visit http://localhost:4000 and the app should still load and show the text "Please enable JavaScript to continue using this application."